 - Pulmonary edema

 - Cardiac issues

-SMARTER for Pleural Mesothelioma
+SMARTER Protocol for Mesothelioma

 SMARTER is the evolution of SMART.
 It allows doctors to use P/D surgery instead of EPP, which requires a high level of physical fitness.
 More patients can enroll in SMARTER than SMART because more qualify based on health.